syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Getting-Started.md

 ## Performing Mail merge

-Essential DocIO allows to generate documents by filling data in template document from data source.
+Essential&reg; DocIO allows to generate documents by filling data in template document from data source.
 Mail merge operation automatically maps the column name in the data source and names of the merge fields in the template Word document and fills the data.

-The following data sources are supported by Essential DocIO for performing Mail merge.
+The following data sources are supported by Essential&reg; DocIO for performing Mail merge.

 * String Arrays
 * ADO.NET objects